dlwsdqdws/My_GO_Cookbook/README.md

 | `Done` | Decrement the value of the counter, should be executed at the end of the goroutine |
 | `Wait` |                     block until all WaitGroup counts become 0                      |

 Note that the number set by `Add()` must be consistent with the number of waiting goroutines otherwise a deadlock will happen.
+For more examples please refer to https://www.cnblogs.com/sunshineliulu/p/14779158.html.

 ## Useful Tools